flo-at/minmon/doc/report.md

 | name | `FooEvent` | ❌ | |
 | action | `FooAction` | ❌ | |
 | placeholders | `{"what" = "foobar"}` | ✔ | |

+### disable
+If `true`, the report is disabled and will not be triggered.

+### name
+The name of the event.
+It is used for logging and the `event_name` placeholder.
+Must be unique.

+### action
+The name of the action to trigger when the event is triggered.

+### placeholders
+Custom placeholders that will be merged with ones of the events/actions.